rust-lang/rust/text/0000-cargo-build-command.md

 libraries being on the system similar to how local package overrides are available.

-Normal cargo configuration will be used to specify where a library is and how it's supposed to be linked against:
+Normal Cargo configuration will be used to specify where a library is and how it's supposed to be linked against:

 ```toml